swup/swup/readme.md

 ### Animation Selector
 As swup is built on animations, it is required to define the elements that are being animated.
 Usually, you would like to give the elements some common class or class prefix.
 By default option is set to `[class^='a-']`, which selects all elements with class attribute beginning with prefix `a-`.
+**Note** that only the classes actually starting with "a-" are selected by default ("a-some-class another-class" ✔ - "another-class a-some-class" ✗).
 ```javascript
 animationSelector: '[class^="a-"]'
 ```